openorch/openorch/docs-source/docs/running/locally.md

 # Running Locally

-The easiest way to run Superplatform is to use [Docker Compose](https://docs.docker.com/compose/install/).
+The easiest way to run OpenOrch is to use [Docker Compose](https://docs.docker.com/compose/install/).

 ## Docker Compose